Miles Morgan

 Miles Morgan (1616 – 28 May 1699) was a Welsh colonist of America, a pioneer settler of what was to become Springfield, Massachusetts.
 Being one of the few settlers whose homesteads were successfully defended during the attack on Springfield, Morgan was lauded as a hero of King Philip's War in 1675 for providing shelter and successfully contacting troops in Hadley.
 Today, a statue of Miles Morgan stands in the city's Court Square in Metro Center.
 He is the great ancestor of well-known banker J.P.
 Morgan.

 Background

-Of Welsh ancestry, Miles Morgan was born on 1616 in Llandaff, Glamorganshire, Wales to William Morgan (of Dderw).
+Of Welsh ancestry, Miles Morgan was born in 1616 in Llandaff, Glamorganshire, Wales.
 His family had been settled some years in Bristol, England, by the time Miles Morgan decided to set sail for the New World.
 He was aged 20 when he embarked from Bristol aboard the ship Mary.
 Accompanying him were his older brothers, James and John – either aboard the same ship, or travelling soon after Miles.